(Last updated: January 26, 2024)

 It tasted like it was a week old and we couldn’t even finish it (0 stars).

-All of this is to say that it’s probably best to ask Manel what his signature dishes are and what’s fresh that day.
-If you stick to his suggestions, O Manuel is probably a 4.5 star restaurant, and worth your return patronage because what he does well he really does well.
-His Roasted Chicken is quite possibly the best in town, while the favas ($130) is another great choice, which I had the pleasure of trying in late 2019.
+All of this is to say that it’s probably best to ask Manuel what his signature dishes are and what’s fresh that day.
+If you stick to his suggestions, O Manuel is probably a 4.5 star restaurant, and worth your return patronage because what he does well he does really well.
+His Roasted Chicken is quite possibly the best in town, and as I’ve learned on subsequent visits, so are a lot of other things!

 Before going there, I’d heard that Mr Manuel carries the reputation of being a hothead with a bad temper, who can be rude to his customers.
 The day I was there though I saw none of it and he was perfectly fine to us.
-He was even nice enough to take a picture with my friend who was in Macau to model over at the recently opened Sands Cotai Central.
+He was even nice enough to take a picture with my friend who was in Macau to model over at the recently opened Sands Cotai Central (now Londoner Macao).

 To find O Manuel, it’s on the same street as the lovely Sam Seng Temple.